mpritchardESTM/esteemedio.github.io/_posts/2020-12-21-the-developer-s-guide-to-managing-your-business-part-one.md

 You don’t have to be the next Bill Gates or Sergey Brin.
 But it’s not as easy as just hanging up a digital shingle and going to the ATM.

-The truth is, with a small investment and the right motivation, you can easily be making [twice your day job salary](https://esteemed.io/blog/2020/09/30/why-demand-for-tech-talent-is-so-high/).
+The truth is, with a small investment and the right motivation, you can easily be making [twice your day job salary](https://esteemed.io/blog/2020/09/30/why-demand-for-tech-talent-is-so-high/) {:target='_blank'}.
 And you’ll make your own hours if you’re savvy!

 ### The journey of 1000 miles starts with one step